 Mehdi Akbari is an incoming master’s student with a focus on grid resiliency.
 His research interests lie in developing innovative strategies to enhance the stability and robustness of modern power systems.
 Mehdi aims to contribute to addressing the challenges associated with improving the overall resilience of the grid.

-Seth is a MSc student in electrical engineering at Lehigh who has a bachelor's degree in electrical engineering from Penn State.
+Seth received a MSc degree in electrical engineering at Lehigh in 2025.
+He has a bachelor's degree in electrical engineering from Penn State.
 His work focuses on machine learning-based diagnosis for electric motors.

 Varsha Borkar is an undergraduate student pursuing a Bachelor of Science in Electrical Engineering at Lehigh University.
 She has been part of the INTEGRITY lab since summer 2024.
 Her research focuses on data-driven modeling and the integration of hybrid energy storage systems to enhance performance and efficiency in sustainable power applications.
 Varsha has contributed to projects involving MATLAB-based simulation of battery-supercapacitor systems and the design of bio-inspired tidal stream turbines.
 Her interests lie in the intersection of renewable energy and embedded systems.
 Through her academic and research experiences, Varsha aims to develop innovative solutions for future energy systems that are both resilient and environmentally responsible.